Arkadyax/arkadyax.cf/index.md

 ---

 # Welcome to Arkadyax Software !
-We're a group of coders and creatives, from all around the world, working together to make awsome software.
+We're a group of coders and creatives, from all around the world, working together to make awesome software.
 Need a software solution?
 Have a look at our [open source projects](/products/open/), [products store](/products/store/) or [contact us](mailto:contact@arkadyax.cf) today.

 Want to find out more?
 [Meet the team](/about)